 Utah Unemployment Benefits

 Unemployment Insurance (UI) in Utah provides temporary financial assistance to those who have lost jobs for no fault of theirs.
-The aim is to help provide job-seekers a smooth transition while they are in-between jobs.
+The Utah Department of Workforce Services (DWS) administers the UI program in Utah and determines the eligibility criteria for qualifying for benefits.

 The UI benefits are given to those who satisfy all the eligibility criteria, which consists of monetary requirements and job separation requirements.
-The applicants are also expected to maintain their eligibility throughout the benefit period to remain eligible.
+You are also expected to maintain their eligibility throughout the benefit period to remain eligible.

-To gain monetary eligibility, the applicant must have worked in his/her base period earned a sufficient amount of wage.
+To gain monetary eligibility, you must have worked in your base period and earned a sufficient amount of wage.
 The DWS has provided clear qualifying criteria in terms of monetary requirements.
 However, it will be beneficial to understand some basic concepts to get a good grasp of monetary eligibility.

-Base Period: A base period consists of a 12-month (four quarters) period, during which the wages earned by the applicant will be considered for eligibility.
+Base Period: A base period consists of a 12-month (four quarters) period, during which the wages you earned will be considered for eligibility.

 Calendar Quarter: A calendar quarter is a set of three months which forms a part of a base period.
 A base period consists of four calendar quarters, which are: